tychocollins/krib-app/README.md

 # 🏠 Krib — Swipe.
 Match.
 Move In.

-> **The TikTok of Real Estate.** A high-energy, vertical-swipe discovery app designed to eliminate scroll fatigue and help you find your next home in seconds.
+> **The Modern App For Real Estate.** A high-energy, vertical-swipe discovery app designed to eliminate scroll fatigue and help you find your next home in seconds.

 ---